Protecting Your Assets

 Does the chosen strategy provide a comprehensive director and shareholder solution and/or third party managed solution?At a minimum we recommend the setting up of a foundation and one or more companies where it acts as sole shareholder.
 See more on our foundation owned company strategy and why.
 Some or all of these companies could be in different jurisdictions from the Panama foundation depending on what else needs to be accomplished besides just the asset protection.

-The general approach is the more "arm’s length" the set up is from the original owner the safer one will be.
-Therefore a more comprehensive solution could involve the set up of an International Fiduciary Structure and/or involve our professional management and signatory services option which will complete the total distancing of the assets away from their original owner.
+The general approach is the more 'arm’s length' the set up is from the original owner the safer one will be.
+Therefore a more comprehensive solution could involve the set up of an International Fiduciary Structure and/or use our professional management and signatory services option which will give another layer of protection of the assets and give distance from their original owner.

 We have created a special package known as the multi-jurisdictional company / banking package that utilizes two different companies, one set up in Panama, the other in Belize, each with their own bank account in those respective countries.